varnish/libvmod-memcached/README.rst

 This VMOD was refactored with the following goals:

--Remove pthread_specific functionality since its not vcl.reload safe -Change one connection per thread to a shared connection pool -Better error detection
+* Remove pthread_specific functionality since its not vcl.reload safe
+* Change one connection per thread to a shared connection pool
+* Better error detection

 0.1